Traumi/foundryvtt-drag-ruler/README.md

 -OR-

-- Download the archive in https://github.com/Traumi/foundryvtt-drag-ruler/blob/master/download_zip/drag-ruler-1.12.11.zip
+- Download the archive in https://github.com/Traumi/foundryvtt-drag-ruler/releases/download/v1.12.12/drag-ruler-1.12.12.zip
 - Replace the drag-ruler folder in FoundryData/Data/modules/drag-ruler by the one in the archive

 # Changelog

+1.12.12
+- Minor improvements for less powerful computers

 1.12.11
 - Fixed a bug that were preventing waypoints to work on gridless maps

 1.12.10
 - Fixed the pathfinding part

-1.12.9
-- Linked the module.json to this project
-- Fixed a bug where tokens could sometime get stuck into walls

 # Known Bug